deformed-cactus/pgn/readme.txt

 Download the repository, which will henceforth be referred to as pgnr.

 Copy, paste and save the game moves (and only the moves) from 2700chess in algebraic notation, as a .txt file in pgnr.
+Repeat this process for all games you wish to convert.

 Open your command line and navigate into pgnr.